-The FAST Act continues the Moving Ahead for Progress in the 21st Century Act (Map-21) of 2012 trends of federal legislation that moves the decision making authority away from the federal government and closer to the citizens.
+Current federal transportation legislation moves the decision-making authority away from the federal government and closer to the citizens.
 The federal government wants transportation decisions to be more responsive to state and local needs.
 The updated the requirements of MPOs to develop, advertise, and adopt participation plans from MAP-21 and SAFETEA-LU.
 In response, BCATS has developed this Public Participation Plan that includes provisions to ensure early and continuing involvement of the public in (a) the transportation planning process, (b) the development of transportation plans, and (c) the development of Transportation Improvement Program (TIP).
 Therefore, the Public Participation Plan shall reflect consultation with interested parties.
 At a minimum, the BCATS Organization shall publish the Public Participation Plan to be used and allow 45 days for written public comment before the revised plan is adopted.